rafadalibera/rbd-azure-spring-aks/README.md

 PS.
 It is recomened the creation of a file called: terraform.tfvars to specify all the variables needed to create the enviroment.
 This variables are defined on the "Infra\variables.tf" file.

+The variables aks_service_principal_app_id and aks_service_principal_client_secret correspond to the values appId and password of the Serivce Principal created on the previuos step

 ### Deploy the application

+Before building the application, update the variables azure.cosmosdb.uri, azure.cosmosdb.key and spring.jms.servicebus.connection-string on application.ymal and the variables spec.template,spec.containers.image, metadata.annotations.service.beta.kubernetes.io/azure-load-balancer-resource-group, spec.loadBalancerIP with the outputed values from the previous step.
+And package the application.

 1. Build the docker image to be deployed